wejdan-mifrig/front_end/README.md

 # front_end
-in this repo wewill learn about front end
+in this repo we will learn about front end
+### we will learn about html, css and JS

 | number | title | link |
 | - | - | - |
 | 1 | intro |[link](/classes/class1.md)|